 When creating questions, it's always important to choose either Single Choice Quiz (if your attendees should only be able to vote for one correct answer) or Multiple Choice Quiz (if your attendees should be able to vote for more than one correct answer).

-Type in your question and your answers.
-By checking the box beside an answer, you can mark it as correct.
-You can mark one or more answers as correct.
-You can also add pictures or emojis to the answers, and by clicking the "+"-symbol, you can add answers.
+Type in your question and the different answer options.
+By checking the box beside an answer, it gets marked as correct.
+You can mark one or more answers as correct and also add pictures or emojis to the answers.
+By clicking the "+"- symbol, more answers get added.
 If you want to, you can set a timer.

 Under Poll in the SL tab, select the question you want to ask.
 It is now directly inserted on the slide, and the following answer slide should also show a placeholder for the results of this exact question.